pedrozudo/MathGenGraph/README.md

 # MathGenGraph
 Create a genealogy graph for a scientist on [Mathematics Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu).
-The code has been test on python3.6.
+The code has been tested on python3.6.

 ## Dependencies
 Make sure the following dependencies are installed: